Top toaster brands for 2020

-In 2017 we asked more than 2,000 Which? members to tell us about their toasters.
-From how long it lasted to how happy they were with it, we gathered the feedback and crunched the numbers to find out which brands make you happy once you get them home.
+In 2019, we asked more than 3,600 Which? members all about their toasters.
+From how long it lasted to how happy they were with it, we gathered the feedback and crunched the numbers to find out which brands make you happy when you get them home.

 For each brand, you can see:

 - Average test score – how well toasters from this brand do in our tests.
 Based on all models available online in June 2019.

 - How reliable it is – we ask owners if, when and how their toaster malfunctioned, and calculate how reliable each brand is overall.

 - How owners rate it – how likely owners are to recommend the brand and their overall satisfaction.

 - Our overall verdict – we tell you which brands are worth buying and which should be avoided.

 You can see a preview of the best and worst scores below: